 I bought these gray sheets at Target, on sale.
 Total, they cost $25.
+(PS: You can get almost identical ones here on Amazon for $17.99 right now!)
 I also bought some extra safety pins, for $4.
-That's all I had to buy for this project, so my slipcover cost me $29!
+That’s all I had to buy for this project, so my slipcover cost me $29!

 If that’s not motivating, I don’t know what is.
 Let’s get started!

 1. First, take off the cushions and vacuum out the couch.
 We want to start with a clean slate.
 Then, measure the hight and length of the couch to see how much fabric you’ll need.
 After you open your sheets, you’ll probably want to iron them before moving on to step 2.

 2. Next, drape the sheet over the couch.
 Allow at least five inches to drape behind the couch, and center it so that equal amounts hang off each side.

 3. Get tucking!
 Tuck in the sheet around the edges, arms, and cushions, like so:

 4. Now it’s time to pin.
 Lift the cushions slightly and pin the sheet to the cushion along the sides where it won’t show.
 Pin around the back cushions, and pin under the seat cushions where you’ve tucked it in.
 Pin between the seat cushions where the sheet is tucked in.
 Here’s all the places I’ve pinned:

 The blue dots represent pins on the back side of the couch.
 As you can see, the pins are all out of sight.